DrunkSonic/google-docs-material3/README.md

 ### Rounded page corners
 Without changing any page settings or layouts, pages now look more like it's part of Material 3 and are more user-friendly and inviting.

+# Installation
+"Installation" is easy!
+In fact, you don't need to install anything at all -- it's simply a CSS script you have to copy and paste into a CSS injector.

+## 1. Find a CSS Injector
+For Chrome, you can find CSS Injectors on the Chrome Web Store.
+I personally use [this one]([url](https://chromewebstore.google.com/detail/css-inject/ieplmpooeagjhcgcpoapbonpfmekpkic?hl=en)).
+With the Chrome Store cracking down on these sorts of things, some well-built injectors have sadly been removed.
+However, any CSS Injector will do.
+There also may be extensions for different browsers, such as Firefox or Safari that allow you to do this as well.

+## 2. Set the domain
+Most injectors will automatically set the domain (the website your style will apply to) if you visit the website (in this case, Google Docs) and then open the injector.
+For others, you may have to manually set it yourself.
+For more information, refer to your injector's description or instructions for specifics.

+## 3. Paste the main code
+Go to `filenameidk.css` in this repository and copy the raw CSS code to your clipboard.
+Then, paste it in the script editor of your injector.

+## 4. Change the color scheme
+Unless you're happy with the default, you can change the color to a preset theme (or a custom one, with a guide on this coming soon).
+Simply choose any color inside of the "Themes" folder in this repository, copy its code (in which the only class in the file would be `:root {`), then replace the color values of the main script in your injector's script editor with the ones you just pasted.

+## 5. Keep your theme somewhere safe
+Most injectors automatically save your things, but clearing your browser's storage or cache will delete the theme.
+Copy everything inside your script's editor once you're satisfied with theming, then paste it into somewhere safe, like a Google Doc or a .css file of your own.
+This also allows you to share your theme with others!